Skip to content

 Bio

-When Claire ran for office, she already had a proven track record of success in Dover.
+When Claire ran for office in 2024, she already had a proven track record of success in Dover.
 For five years, she led the Delaware office of Common Cause, a non-partisan organization that works to safeguard the freedom to vote, fights to strengthen campaign finance laws, opposes cronyism and corruption, and advocates for ethical and transparent government.
 Through her work with Common Cause Delaware, Claire built coalitions with ally organizations and lobbied state legislators to support or block various bills, and through that work she developed good, strong working relationships with lawmakers and the leaders of governmental and non-governmental organizations all over the state.

 Prior to joining the CCDE team in 2015, Claire was very active in Delaware politics.
 She ran for the Delaware State Senate in 2014 against an anti-choice incumbent; co-led the weekly phone banks at CAMP Rehoboth during the marriage equality campaign; organized canvassing efforts to protect manufactured homeowners from arbitrary rent increases; and did prison ministry in Sussex Correctional with Father Max Wolf, among other things.